Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Learn how CAA records control which Certificate Authorities can issue SSL/TLS certificates for your domain.
 Includes examples for the DNScale dashboard and API.

 A CAA (Certification Authority Authorization) record specifies which Certificate Authorities (CAs) are permitted to issue SSL/TLS certificates for your domain.
-CAA records are a security measure that helps prevent unauthorized certificate issuance.
+CAA records are a DNS-based security measure that helps prevent unauthorized certificate issuance — one of the most important protections you can add to your DNS zone.

 How CAA Records Work